ybgdgh/Co-NavGPT/README.md

 pip install -e .
 ```

-Back to curent path, and replace the habitat folder in habitat-lab for the multi-robot setting:
+Back to the curent repo, and replace the habitat folder in habitat-lab rope for the multi-robot setting:

 ```
-mv -r habitat enter-your-path/habitat-lab
+mv -r multi-robot-setting/habitat enter-your-path/habitat-lab
 ```

 - Install [pytorch](https://pytorch.org/) according to your system configuration.
 The code is tested on torch v2.0.1, torchvision 0.15.2.